Jes01-ort/TR-Inversa/unidad2/semana5/Barragán-Gonzalez-Posadas-Ortíz-Galván_ética-ia.md

 - 54% of the surveyed ventures believe there are risks associated with the use of AI in the sectors in which they operate.
 At least 70% of ventures in healthcare, government, education, human resources, labor markets, and justice identify such risks.

 - Among the ventures that identify risks, 64% have faced risks associated with the use of sensitive data, while 50% have encountered algorithmic bias and potential discriminatory or exclusionary outcomes.
 Moreover, about one-third identified inaccurate predictions or correlations.
-At least one-quarter identified risks linked to AI systems robustness and security, data exposure or data breaches, and malpractice or implementation errors.
+At least one-quarter identified risks linked to AI system robustness and security, data exposure or data breaches, and malpractice or implementation errors.

 - In general, these risks were identified before reaching the market: 60% of the surveyed ventures identified them prior to product development, while 72% identified them during the development phase.
 However, 28% identified risks after the product or service had been launched.